 If an unfavourable decision is made and the decision depends upon the exercise of discretion, the Secretary may declare that entitlement to FA may continue during the review process.

-Notification of a first review decision by the AAT
+Notification of a review decision by the ART

 Explanation: The parties to the review include:

-• any other person who is a party to the review.
+• any other person who is made a party to the proceeding.

 Date of effect of the decision

-The following table outlines the date of effect of different AAT first review decisions.
+The following table outlines the date of effect of different ART review decisions provided a review is sought in time.

-If the AAT … then the decision takes effect …
+If the ART …then the decision takes effect …

-makes a new decision immediately after the decision is made unless the AAT specifies a different date.
+makes a new decisionimmediately after the decision is made unless the ART specifies a different date.

 Non-reviewable decisions